zekinah/zone-pandemic-covid19/README.txt

 = What are the scope of API ? =

-The API provides the world global data of Covid19 and updates every 10 minutes.
+The API provides the global data of Covid19 cases including active, tested, recovered and deaths. and it all updates every 10 minutes.

 = The plugin didn't work when Im in Russia? =